![]() |

 Cotyledon ~ seed leaf - the first leaf or leaves forming the seed and containing the food supply for the new seedling.
 See the Diagram of a Seed.

-Couch Grass ~ a weed (or wildflower or herb).
-For a description and photo of the seedling, see the Weed Identification Chart
+Couch Grass ~ Agropyron repens.
+A weed (or wildflower or herb).
+For a description and photo of the seedling, see the Weed Identification Chart.

 Cranefly ~ a flying insect whose larvae can damage underground plant tissue.
 See the Plant Pests Identification Chart

-Cranesbill ~ a weed (or wildflower or herb).
-For a description and photo of the seedling, see the Weed Identification Chart
+Cranesbill ~ Geranium.
+A weed (or wildflower or herb).
+For a description and photo of the flower and seedling, see the Weed Identification Chart.

-Creeping Buttercup ~ a weed (or wildflower or herb).
-For a description and photo of the seedling, see the Weed Identification Chart
+Creeping Buttercup ~ Ranunculus repens.
+A weed (or wildflower or herb).
+For a description and photo of the flower and seedling, see the Weed Identification Chart

-Creeping Cinquefoil ~ a weed (or wildflower or herb).
-For a description and photo of the seedling, see the Weed Identification Chart
+Creeping Cinquefoil ~ Potentilla reptans.
+A weed (or wildflower or herb).
+For a description and photo of the flower and seedling, see the Weed Identification Chart

-Creeping Thistle ~ a weed (or wildflower or herb).
+Creeping Thistle ~ Cirsium arvense.
+A weed (or wildflower or herb).
 For a description and photo of the seedling, see the Weed Identification Chart

 Crucifer ~ a member of the Cabbage Family (Brassicaceae), formerly called Cruciferae.